Go Beyond Book Club

 A Rainbow of Book Club Personalities

-Are romance novels taboo in book club?
+Romance novels in book club?

 Time can be a book club enemy